 It is not anticipated that there will be much redevelopment or new development within these neighborhoods due to their "built-out" nature.
+If new development were to occur, it would be crucial that any new development within the Established Neighborhood District maintain the character and intensity of the surrounding established neighborhoods.
+The character of surrounding established neighborhoods shall be regarded when proposing any adjacent development.
 Policy and vision implementation measures for Established Neighborhoods should be focused on maintaining and preserving the stability and quality of the neighborhoods.